Code-Institute-Submissions/Oneday2010-project4-buybookhere/README.md

 -> login with bookseller(Primary admin), site shows edit/delete button on books and book manager page.

-There are six forms tests images below.
+There are forms tests images below.

 # Links :